The Other Boleyn Girl (2003 film): Plot

-The film follows the story of Mary Boleyn (Natascha McElhone), sister to Anne and George Boleyn.
-Henry VIII (Jared Harris) favours Mary, recently married to William Carey, and lady-in-waiting to his wife, Catherine of Aragon.
-Despite her objections, Mary is forced by her ambitious family to become the King's mistress.
-Although Mary at first despairs that her husband has consented to the arrangement, and feels guilty whenever she serves the Queen, she begins to come to terms with her fate.
+The film centres on Mary Boleyn, sister of Anne and George Boleyn.
+Henry VIII favours Mary, recently married to William Carey, and lady-in-waiting to his wife, Catherine of Aragon.
+Mary is forced by her family to become the King's mistress.
+Mary despairs that her husband has consented to the arrangement, but begins to come to terms with her fate.

-Mary's sister, Anne falls in love with Lord Henry Percy and, despite Mary's warnings, they consummate the affair.
+Anne falls in love with Henry Percy and, despite Mary's warnings, they consummate the relationship.
 Mary informs their family, who tell Anne that she has made a grave mistake.
-Percy is already betrothed, and the match was arranged with royal consent.
-Fearing the matter will spoil Mary's relationship with the King, the family plan to send Anne away.
-An enraged Anne says she will never forget what Mary has done, and is exiled to the family seat of Hever Castle.
+Percy is already betrothed, with royal consent.
+They fear it will spoil Mary's relationship with the King.
+Anne says she will never forget what Mary has done, and is exiled to the family home of Hever Castle.
+Anne declares that she will never fall in love again, plotting revenge and her return to court.

-Mary falls in love with the King, and begins to enjoy their time together; she does not feel remorse over Anne, feeling she has saved her from ruin.
-Anne, at Hever, declares she will never fall in love again, and plots revenge and her return to court.
-Mary becomes estranged from her husband.

-A year passes, and Mary becomes pregnant with the King's child.
-Anne is permitted back at court, dutifully announcing she is grateful and will serve her family any way she can, although Mary is skeptical of her sincerity.
-The family plans for Anne to distract and amuse the King as Mary enters her confinement; but the King finds Anne to be more than a distraction, informing her that he finds her more attractive than Mary.
-Learning from her sister's example, Anne however refuses to go to bed with him, hoping to encourage and strengthen his desire for her.
+Mary falls in love with the King, and begins to enjoy their time together, becoming estranged from her husband.
+Soon, she becomes pregnant by the King.
+Anne returns to court, announcing that she is grateful and will serve her family in any way she can, but Mary is sceptical of her sincerity.
+The family plans for Anne to distract the King as Mary enters her confinement, but the King finds her more attractive than Mary.
+Learning from her sister's example, Anne cautiously turns down his attempts at seducing her, hoping to strengthen his desire for her.

 Mary gives birth to a son, but the King now cares only for Anne.
-A devastated Mary leaves court, while Anne takes her place as the King's new love.
-Mary reconciles with husband William, and they have a daughter; two years later, he dies from the sweating sickness.
-Anne is given new chambers and expensive gowns, and tells Mary that she needs her by her side at all times, so that she is protected from scandal.
-The true extent of Anne's ambition is revealed: as the King's marriage has produced no heir, and she could potentially provide him with one, he will have little choice but to make her his new queen.
-Mary, shocked, reminds Anne of Henry Percy, and Anne replies that he was nothing to her, and that Mary is a traitor if she ever reveals the relationship.
+Devastated, Mary leaves court and reconciles with husband William.
+They have a daughter, but two years later, he dies from the sweating sickness.
+Anne tells Mary that she needs her by her side, so that she is protected from scandal.
+The true extent of Anne's ambition is revealed: as the King's marriage has produced no heir, and she could provide him with one, he will want to make her his new queen.
+Mary reminds Anne about Henry Percy, and Anne replies that Mary betrays her if she ever reveals the relationship.